riboseinc/possible-yarn-bug-repro/README.md

 that the same version should have multiple virtual entries, so this is either a bug in Yarn, or intended behavior of Yarn and a bug in how React Spectrum packages specify their dependencies.

+Run `node duplicateVirtualChecker.cjs` to see a list of all packages with duplicate virtual entries.